 In 2021 Video Nasties released new single Draw The Shades and played at Bloodstock Open Air Festival.
-They perform at Damnation festival in November, and tour the UK with Aggressive Perfector.
+They performed at Damnation festival in November, and toured the UK with Aggressive Perfector.
 Keep your eyes peeled for more VN 2022 news soon.

 Critical praise for Dominion:

 “Dominion is already on my shortlist for Best Metal Albums of 2020… you WILL dig Video Nasties.
 You will dig them six fuckin’ feet deep.” – Metal Sucks

 "Video Nasties offer a remarkably well-realised platter of splatter on their debut album, fusing bombastic melodeath with rambunctious swagger and lashings of vintage horror samples” – Metal Hammer

 “To paraphrase the iconic Phantasm tagline, If this one doesn’t thrill you, you’re already dead!” – Decibel Magazine

 “If you're a fan of horror flicks, John Carpenter soundtracks, and everything-shredding death n' roll with black metal vocals, then you're going to love this.
 Seriously, it's a little unbelievable that a band is cranked up to 10 at all times like Video Nasties” – Metal Injection

 “There are plenty of great hooks here…. all ten tracks are siphoned through a decaying death time machine before stumbling out the other side infused with the musical spirit of Entombed” – Zero Tolerance